 Adult dogs should receive a health examination at least annually.
 Many health problems may go undetected without a thorough physical exam.
-Your veterinarian will evaluate your pet’s lifestyle and health risks and determine which vaccinations are appropriate for your pet.
-Dogs may need vaccinations for rabies, DA2-P (distemper, adenovirus type-2, and parvovirus), bordetella, and leptospirosis.
-A routine fecal examination should be done on all dogs at least annually.
-Dogs not on heartworm prevention that includes a monthly dewormer should also receive a broad-spectrum dewormer at least annually.
+We will evaluate your pet’s lifestyle and health risks and help determine which vaccinations are appropriate for your pet.
+Dogs may need vaccinations for rabies, DA2-P (distemper, adenovirus type-2, and parvovirus),

-Comprehensive annual health evaluations are critical to the long-term health and well-being of your pet.
+Comprehensive annual health evaluations are critical to the long-term health and well-being of your dog.
 They can help us find small problems before they adversely affect your pet’s health.
-This evaluation will also include a nutritional and weight assessment, discussion of any behavior issues, and a dental evaluation.
+This evaluation will also include a nutritional and weight assessment, discussion of any behavior issues, and a dental health evaluation.

 Rabies: This vaccine protects against a fatal disease that can be transmitted to humans.
 Rabies has been detected in foxes, coyotes, and bats in Oregon, and all counties in the state require that dogs be current on their rabies vaccination.
 The first rabies vaccine protects dogs for 1 year, and subsequent vaccines provide protection for 3 years.

 Leptospirosis: This vaccine protects against a life-threatening bacterial infection that is transmitted by the urine of many species of wildlife (squirrels, opossum, raccoons, rats and mice, and sea lions).
 It can be transmitted by ingestion or through small abrasions in the